Kerberos on a Macintosh System

 - You'll see your principal name appear and a Time Remaining for your tickets.
 You can click the triangle to reveal a list of the tickets.

-- Now you are ready to connect to a Linix system with ssh, or to a Windows domain file server with the Finder's Command-K function.
+- Now you are ready to connect to a Linux system with ssh, or to a Windows domain file server with the Finder's Command-K function.
 You can quit the Kerberos GUI application without losing your tickets.

 SSH Client Configuration (To be able to Connect From your Macintosh to Fermilab systems)

-In order to set up your Macintosh for outgoinging SSH connections that comply with Fermilab Security policies and allow you to connect to Fermilab systems, you will need to edit /etc/ssh_config and make the following settings as listed here (you might also need to uncomment lines by removing the leading '#').
+To set up your Macintosh for outgoinging SSH connections that comply with Fermilab Security policies and allow you to connect to Fermilab systems, you will need to edit /etc/ssh_config and make the following settings as listed here (you might also need to uncomment lines by removing the leading '#').

 The following 2 lines enable Kerberos authentication and forward your credentials to the remote system: